 Our objectives are three-fold.
 First, is to establish ourselves as the consulting company of choice to the global leaders in the communications, digital media, and technology industries, which includes the service providers, content creators, and technology companies that serve the industry and the financial services and investment banking firms that invest in the sector.
-In 2012 and continuing in the near term, we are placing greater emphasis on cultivating our top client relationships and these clients' most strategic initiatives, with the goal of expanding market penetration and share with these clients.
+In 2013 and continuing in the near term, we are placing greater emphasis on cultivating our top client relationships and these clients' most strategic initiatives, with the goal of expanding market penetration and our share of business with these clients.
 We also continue to investigate opportunities with other, smaller clients that offer a high probability of a return on our business development investment.
 Secondly, we are evaluating ways to best evolve our software platform and expand our solutions to the sector, and third we look to develop software partnerships as appropriate to leverage products that complement our software solutioning.
 The following are detailed strategies we have adopted to pursue our objectives.

-- Develop and evolve offerings, solutions and thought leadership migration of IT environments to cloud computing platforms.
+- Develop and evolve offerings, solutions and thought leadership

+We plan to continue expanding and evolving our end-to-end solutions both organically and through alliance partners.
+Expanding our consulting and technical solutions involves building the capabilities that support change elements in the adoption of IP and wireless technology, support of convergence of communications with media and content, with emphasis on wireless, and the migration of IT environments to cloud computing platforms.
 We plan to continue to extend our product and service offerings to the communications, digital media and technology industries.
-We believe wireline and wireless providers will be strategically focused on the following key initiatives: adding, bundling and converging service offerings (i.e., wireline, wireless, high-speed data and video); reduction of costs; reassessment of core competencies in order to leverage strengths and minimize weaknesses; migration to new technologies - next generation wireless and IP and driving efficiency in their business models while spending less on information technology in the near term, given the current economic environment.
+We believe service providers will be strategically focused on the following key initiatives: adding, bundling and converging service offerings (i.e., wireline, wireless, high-speed data and video); reduction of costs and driving operational efficiency; reassessment of core competencies in order to leverage strengths and minimize weaknesses; migration to new technologies - next generation wireless and IP and driving efficiency in their business models while spending less on information technology in the near term, given the current economic environment.
 We also believe that our clients will expand service offerings through cloud IT environments and look to such environments to reduce operating costs.
 We have expanded our strategic and operating expertise surrounding the creation and operation of cloud infrastructure and services.
 Our solutions will assist clients in redefining their competitive position, launching new products and services and generating revenues through integrated offerings.
 Such offerings will also be focused on increasing clients' efficiencies in these transformations.
 We will also continue to strengthen our position with clients by leveraging our embedded software-based solutions, including Ascertain and Ascertain-based solutions, including through development of applications based on these solutions in such areas as mobile handset recapture and leasing.
-We will also evaluate expanding our offerings to include managed services, possibly with partners surrounding these initiatives.
+We are also expanding our offerings to include managed services, with partners like Elutions, as previously discussed and further highlighted, surrounding these initiatives.